paulsheldrake/drab/README.md

 What this module allows us to do is create a "bundle" off CSS/JS files in the theme .info file and have that bundle applied only to certian paths.

+Another advantage of this approach is that it allows for fine grained control of the aggregated and cached files.
+In the old system, one update to a file would mean a whole new big file to download.
+In this approach, only the bundles that contain that file need to get updated.
+This means the other bundles can remain in browser cache until the cache expires or a file in that bundle gets updated.

 Example Use Case
 ----------------